evogelsa/dcs-real-weather/README.md

         winds aloft, and smaller values generally equate to more stable atmospheres with ground winds being closer to winds aloft.
 See the additional notes below for more information.
-This parameters only does something if `open-meteo` is false.
+This parameters only does something if `open-meteo` is false or if the Open Meteo API is unavailable.
     * `fixed-reference`: boolean
       * Disable/enable using a fixed reference point when calculating winds aloft.
 If false, Real Weather will use the `runway-elevation` as the wind reference point for calculting winds aloft.
 If true, Real Weather will use 1 meter MSL as as the reference height for wind calculations.
         Generally this should be set to false.
-This parameter only does something if `open-meteo` is false.
+This parameter only does something if `open-meteo` is false or if the Open Meteo API is unavailable.
   * `clouds`
     * `disallowed-presets`: string array
       * This is a list of all the presets you do not want to be chosen.
 This